krasi070/LudumDare46/README.md

 # LudumDare46
-~~First Ludum Dare and game jam!~~ Didn't manage to finish it in time but still working on it every so often.
+First Ludum Dare and game jam!
+Didn't manage to finish it in time ~~but still working on it every so often~~.